gijit/gi/README.md

 found in the LICENSE file.
-The LuaJIT vm and compiler are statically linked using CGO, and their MIT license can be found in their sub-directories and online at http://luajit.org/ and https://github.com/LuaJIT/LuaJIT/blob/master/COPYRIGHT
+The LuaJIT vm and compiler are statically linked using CGO, and their MIT license can be found in their sub-directories and online at http://luajit.org/ and https://github.com/LuaJIT/LuaJIT/blob/master/COPYRIGHT See the subdirectories of vendored and utilized libraries for their license details.